Questions and answers concerning side effects of COVID-19 vaccines and vaccine damage law

 Since the availability of COVID-19 vaccines, the Federal Government has provided comprehensive information, especially about the efficacy and the risks and side effects of the available vaccines.

-This information is in addition to the product information of the COVID-19 vaccines made publicly available by the European Commission and the European Medicines Agency.
+This information is provided in addition to the product information on the COVID-19 vaccines made publicly available by the European Commission and the European Medicines Agency (EMA).

 For information on side effects and findings on the frequency of their occurrence, please refer to the current product information texts of licensed vaccines.
-On its website, the PEI provides access to the current product information texts of the licensed COVID-19 vaccines (https://www.pei.de/DE/arzneimittel/impfstoffe/covid-19/covid-19-node.html).
-In addition, the pharmaceutical companies provide up-to-date technical information and directions for use for the COVID-19 vaccines.
+The Paul Ehrlich Institute’s website (www.pei.de/covid-19-impfstoffe) provides current product information texts on the authorised COVID-19 vaccines.
+Furthermore, the pharmaceutical companies provide current expert information and instructions for use concerning the COVID-19 vaccines.

 For information on the efficacy and safety of the recommended COVID-19 vaccines, please also refer to the scientific justifications of the decisions of STIKO for the COVID-19 vaccination recommendation.
 It is freely available to the public on the RKI website (https://www.rki.de/DE/Content/Infekt/Impfen/ImpfungenAZ/COVID-19/Impfempfehlung-Zusfassung.htm).